DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 ## Run Tests

-Follow the steps below to run tests:
+To run tests:

 1. Open the `ComponentStartupTests.sln` solution.
-2. Build the solution in the **Release** configuration.
+2. Build the solution using **Release** configuration.
 3. (Recommended) Close all open applications except for Visual Studio.
 4. Run tests.
-We recommend that you use [CodeRush for Visual Studio](https://www.devexpress.com/products/coderush/): our developer productivity IDE extension.
+We recommend that you use [CodeRush for Visual Studio](https://www.devexpress.com/products/coderush/): our FREE developer productivity IDE extension.
 If you do use CodeRush, simply right-click the **TestRunner** project in the Solution Explorer and select **Run Tests**.

-After all tests pass, the application creates the `Results.md` file with test results.
+After all tests pass, the application creates a `Results.md` file with test results.

-> **Note**
-> It could take over an hour to run tests for all views in all configurations.
+> **Important Note:** It may take over an hour to run tests for all views/across all configurations.

 ## Test Results

-Below are test results measured by our team ([Results.2023-07-04.md](./CS/Results.2023-07-04.md)):
+Here are our test results for comparison purposes ([Results.2023-07-04.md](./CS/Results.2023-07-04.md)):

 **Main Test: Ribbon, Docking, Grid, PropertyGrid, Accordion, Editors, LayoutControl, DXTabControl**